Real Time Shader Editing

 Live preview

-Build layered effects, feedback loops, post-processing, simulation.
+Build layered effects, feedback loops, and post-processing.
 Passes can feed into each other freely.

-Plug in images, video, or audio as pass inputs.
-React to sound, animate with footage, or chain passes together.
+Use your own images, video, or audio as inputs.
+React to sound, process footage, or chain passes together.

 Starter presets

-A curated library of beautiful shaders to learn from, tweak, and be inspired by.
+A set of shaders you can learn from and modify.
 Save your own and they persist locally.

-Everything is always visible and in sync.
+Everything is visible and in sync.
 No hidden menus, no context switching.
-Just the shader and all the tools to shape it.
+Just the shader and the tools around it.

 Who it's for